California Labor Laws Guide

 The Department of Fair Employment and Housing requires all California employers with 5 or more employees to provide sexual harassment prevention training.

-At least one hour of sexual harassment and abusive conduct prevention is required for non-supervising employees, and at least two hours for supervisors and managers, once every two years.
+At least 1 hour of training on preventing sexual harassment and abusive conduct is required for non-supervising employees, and at least 2 hours for supervisors and managers, every 2 years.

 The training needs to include practical examples based on gender identity and expression, as well as sexual orientation.